purvainfostride/Assignment/README.md

 # UserJourney
+Made project structure according to three components of Page Object Model Used Pagefactory classes for reusability and maintainability.
+TestNG for running testsuits.
 Automated SignupPage to signup with launching browser.
 Loggedin user with same credentials of signup page validated whether user is on loginpage and homepage or navigated to the website?